Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 5. Adding contacts or email addresses to the To, BCC, CC fields

-6. Sending an email and making sure it is showing in the “Sent Mail” section
+6. Emailing and making sure it is shown in the “Sent Mail” section

 All the test cases above are grouped to achieve a certain target at the end of them.
 Also, test procedures have a few test cases combined at any point in time.

-The Test suite, on the other hand, is the list of all the test cases that have to be executed as a part of a test cycle or a regression phase, etc. There is no logical grouping based on functionality.
+The Test suite is the list of all the test cases that have to be executed as a part of a test cycle or a regression phase, etc. There is no logical grouping based on functionality.
 The order in which the constituent test cases get executed may or may not be important.

-Test Suite: The Test Suite is a container that has a set of tests which help the testers in executing and reporting the test execution status.
-It can take any of the three states i.e. Active, in progress and completed.
+Test Suite: The Test Suite is a container that has a set of tests that helps the testers to execute and report the test execution status.
+It can take any of the three states, i.e. Active, in progress, and completed.

 So, the current test suite would be 1000+500 test cases that include both regression and the new functionality.
 The suite is a combination too, but we are not trying to achieve a target function.